XRP Ledger Standards

 • Net change in the confidential pool is 50 − 30 = 20.
 So, 20 CMPT remain somewhere in confidential circulation.

-• But they cannot know whether Bob got 20, 15, 5, or even 0 — because Alice’s second account may still hold some of the 20.
+• But they cannot know whether Bob got 20, 15, 5, or even 0 — because Alice’s dedicated account may still hold some of the 20.

 10.7.2 Why no exact leakage: